dzekelid/payments/_listings/paypal/adaptivepaymentspreapprovaldetails-post-openapi.md

 x-complete: 0
 info:
   title: Paypal Preapproval Details
-  description: "Use the PreapprovalDetails API operation to obtain information about
+  description: Use the PreapprovalDetails API operation to obtain information about
-    an agreement between you and a sender for making payments on the sender\u2019s behalf."
+    an agreement between you and a sender for making payments on the sender???s behalf.
   version: 1.0.0
 host: svcs.sandbox.paypal.com
 basePath: /